-3. Roles & Support When you first start work in your placement garden you will be assigned a Supervisor and a Mentor.
+attending to plants in the Alpine House at Winterbourne House and Garden 3.
+Roles & Support When you first start work in your placement garden you will be assigned a Supervisor and a Mentor.
 Supervisor Your Supervisor is required to meet regularly with you to discuss your work programme.
-On a 4 monthly basis (every tertile), your Supervisor is tasked to read your technical journal and garden project work before you hand this in to the scheme.
+On a 4 monthly basis (every tertile), your Supervisor is tasked to read your technical journal and garden project work before you hand this in.
 They will then complete a Feedback Form on your progress which they submit to the HBGTP.
-The HBGTP Administrator in turn then provides feedback from an external tutor, a copy of which is given to your Supervisor.
-This cyclical process ensures connectivity between you, the scheme and your Supervisor.
+The HBGTP Administrator in turn then shares feedback from an external tutor, a copy of which is given to your Supervisor.
+This cyclical process ensures connectivity between you, the programme and your Supervisor.
 Mentor Your Mentor is expected to have periodic meetings with you to discuss, in confidence, your progress.
 The Mentor is looking particularly at skills gaps, career objectives and any concerns you may have.
 Your Mentor will provide professional insight, careers advice and guidance, and will discuss and agree suitable objectives to support your professional development Support Your ITP will help keep your practical training on track.
 Your work will be reviewed and feedback provided by your Supervisor and an external tutor.
-Pastoral care is provided in the workplace by your Mentor, supported by the HBGTP Manager (see below).
+Pastoral care is provided in the workplace by your Supervisor and Mentor, supported by the HBGTP Manager (see below).
 You will benefit from half a day's study leave per week.
 This is to be taken on site with the day and time agreed between you and your Supervisor.
 This time is for dedicated study only (i.e. project work, technical journal or revision).
 You will be allocated funding from the HBGTP to spend on training certificates or exchanges with other placement gardens.
 You will be expected to submit an application form in order for this money to be released.
 Please contact Elinor, the HBGTP Manager, if you have any questions.
-Elinor will visit you at your placement garden near the start of your placement, enabling potential difficulties to be spotted early and appropriate interventions made.
+Elinor will visit you at your placement garden near the start of your placement to review your progress, enabling any potential difficulties to be spotted early and appropriate interventions made.
 For example, an insufficiently informed or inappropriate project brief can be corrected at this stage.
 It is important that you feel you can discuss any concerns with the HBGTP Manager in confidence.
 It is up to you to speak up and not to bury your worries.
-4. Written Work The HBGTP certificate is the over-arching award for the programme.
+4. Written Work The HBGTP certificate of completion is the over-arching award for the programme.
 In order to graduate from the programme, your practical work and HBGTP submissions must be completed on time.
 Each 4 monthly submission includes: